ixiaopan/blog/content/post/constrained-optimisation.md

 As we all know, the main effort in machine learning is to find a loss function and optimise it, i.e. find the miminum or maximum point, and this is the question of optimisation.
 However, we may only find local optimisation because of some constraints.
 Even without constraints, there is still chance that we can reach local optimisation only.
 From this, we can see that there are two main situations we need to consider: unconstrained optimisation and constrained optimisation.
 Furthermore, constrained optimisation can be divided into two parts: euqality constraints and inequality constraints.
-And today we will talk about all of them in detail.
+And we will focus on constrained optimisation in this article.

-## Unconstrained Optimisation

-TODO